-The Dell S3220DGF is a decent monitor for office use.
+The Dell S3220DGF is a good monitor for office use.
 It has a large resolution and size that allows you to display more of your work, minimizing the need to scroll.
 Unfortunately, viewing angles are poor and the monitor doesn't favor collaborative work.
-It's suitable for a fairly bright office, as it'll fight glare and handle reflections well.
-The stand allows you to adjust it comfortably with ease.See our Office recommendations
+It's suitable for a moderate-lit office, as it fights glare and handles reflections well.
+Also, the stand allows you to adjust it comfortably with ease.See our Office recommendations

-This is an impressive monitor for gaming.
-It has a very low input lag for a responsive gaming experience, and a lot of real estate to display more of your game.
-Fast-moving content is crisp thanks to the fast response time, and motion looks smooth thanks to the fast refresh rate.
-Finally, It supports FreeSync VRR for nearly tear-free gaming.See our Gaming recommendations
+Great gaming monitor.
+The Dell S3220DGF has a very low input lag for responsive gaming experience and a lot of real estate to display more of your game.
+Motion looks smooth thanks to the fast refresh rate, but unfortunately, its response time is slower than other similar monitors.
+However, it supports FreeSync variable refresh rate (VRR) technology for a nearly tear-free gaming experience.See our Gaming recommendations

-The D3220DGF is a good monitor for consuming multimedia.
+The Dell S3220DGF is a good monitor for consuming multimedia.
 It has a large size and an excellent resolution that allows it to display most content at native resolution.
-It's very responsive thanks to its low input lag and has excellent gray uniformity, but the viewing angles are poor, just like most VA panel monitors.See our Multimedia recommendations
+It's very responsive thanks to its low input lag and has excellent gray uniformity, but the viewing angles are poor, just like most VA panel monitors, so it's not ideal to share your screen with others.See our Multimedia recommendations

-The Dell is a good monitor for those who want to use it for media creation.
-It has a large resolution and good amount of real estate, so you can display most of your work's details.
-The good ergonomics allow you to adjust it to a comfortable working position, and the low input lag ensures a responsive experience.
+The Dell S3220DGF is a good monitor for those who want to use it for media creation.
+It has a large resolution and a good amount of real estate, so you can display most of your work's details.
+It has great coverage of the Adobe RGB color space used in photo editing and the decent ergonomics allow you to adjust it to a comfortable working position.
 Unfortunately, the viewing angles are bad and the image degrades when viewed from the side.See our Media Creation recommendations

-This is a decent monitor for HDR gaming.
-It has good dark room performance, can get decently bright in HDR, and can display your HDR games with vivid colors thanks to its wide color gamut.
-It has a curved profile, a very low input lag, and a fast response time ensuring an immersive and responsive HDR gaming experience.See our HDR Gaming recommendations
+Decent for HDR gaming.
+The Dell S3220DGF has good dark room performance, can get decently bright in HDR, and can display your HDR games with vivid colors thanks to its wide color gamut.
+It has a curved profile, a very low input lag, and a good response time ensuring an immersive and responsive HDR gaming experience.See our HDR Gaming recommendations

-Decent ergonomics for the Dell S3220DGF.
-You can easily place it in a comfortable position.
-Unfortunately, you can't turn it to portrait mode, although it's unlikely that you'll want to do so given that this is a large curved monitor.
+Decent ergonomics for the Dell S3220DGF, as you can easily place it in a comfortable position.
+Unfortunately, like most curved screen monitors, you can't turn it to portrait mode.

 The back of the monitor is plain.
-There's an opening at the back where all the ports are.
-Cable management is serviced through a hole in the pole of the stand.
+Cable management is serviced through the stand, and it has a quick release button.

-The overall thickness of the monitor doesn't vary much despite the slightly tilted stand.
-However, as with most curved monitors, if you wall-mount it, it'll stick out a little.
+The overall thickness of the monitor isn't very big, even with the stand attached.
+However, as with most curved monitors, if you wall-mount it, it sticks out a little.

 The S3220DGF has a good build quality.
 The entire construction is heavy and feels sturdy with no gaps or loose ends.
 The stand provides good support and prevents most wobble.